 Cirque de Gavarnie is located in the tallest part of Pyrenees.
-This gargantuan rock amphitheatre has formed at the base of glacier over the last 20,000 years.
+This gargantuan rock amphitheater has formed at the base of the glacier over the last 20,000 years.
 This cirque is up to 800 m wide, enclosed by up to 1,676 m tall limestone walls.

-This magnificent site has preserved its pristine beauty, it is located in the Pyrenees National Park and togerther with surrounding landscape forms UNESCO World heritage monument "Pyrénées – Mont Perdu".
+This magnificent site has preserved its pristine beauty, it is located in the Pyrenees National Park and together with the surrounding landscape forms the UNESCO World heritage monument "Pyrénées – Mont Perdu".